 Fee for renewing a licence

-What if I have an inactive licence?
-If you want to start practicing as a mortgage agent again, review how to reinstate mortgage agent licences.
+If you want to start practicing as a mortgage agent level 1 again, review: how to reinstate a mortgage agent level 1 licence

-What if I miss the deadline for renewing my licence?
 If you don’t renew your licence before the expiration date, your licence will lapse and it will no longer be active.
+This means you will not be authorized to deal in mortgages in Ontario.

 Requirements for renewing the licence